ultimate271/notes/sanderson/mistbornTFE02.02.md

 further argument.
 “No need, Kell.
 I’m not hedging—I just said it would take some getting used to.”

+#### Dockson mentions Breeze and Ham for the first time
 “Fine.
 Who’s coming tonight?”

 “Well, Breeze and Ham will be there, of course.
 They’re very curious about this mystery job of ours—not to mention rather annoyed that I won’t tell him what you’ve been up to these last few years.”

+#### Learning that their so called "Smoker" has been killed, Kelsier says they should find Clubs to fill the spot
 “Good,” Kelsier said with a smile.
 “Let them wonder.
 How about Trap?”

 Dockson shook his head.
 “Trap’s dead.
 The Ministry finally caught up with him a